 Legal risk covers the financial and other losses the Group may suffer as a result of negligence in respect of, and/or failure to comply with, applicable laws and regulations.
-Compliance risk is defined as the risk of legal or regulatory sanctions, financial loss, or loss to reputation the Group may suffer as a result of the nonconformance with the integrity, expertise and professionalism requirements of applicable laws, regulations, codes of conduct, good management practices and internal policies.
-The management of legal and compliance risks is assigned to the corporate Legal & Compliance department, which is headed by the SCVP Legal & Compliance.
-This role also acts as the Group Compliance Officer reporting directly to the Chief Executive Officer and has direct access to the Chairman of the Supervisory Board in specific circumstances.
-In each Group company a local compliance function is in place.
-The corporate compliance function cooperates closely with the local compliance functions.
+Compliance risk is defined as the risk of legal or regulatory sanctions, financial loss, or loss to reputation the Group may suffer as a result of the non-conformance with the integrity, expertise and professionalism requirements of applicable laws, regulations, codes of conduct, good management practices and internal policies.
+The management of legal and compliance risks is assigned to the corporate Legal & Compliance department (see chapter 4)

-The Group's Compliance Charter and Compliance Risk Management Framework form the basis for the governance of the function and compliance cycle.
+The Group's Compliance Charter, Legal Charter and Compliance Risk Management Framework form the basis for the governance of the function and the compliance risk cycle.
 The Charter introduces a clear allocation of tasks and responsibilities of management and staff involved in compliance within the Group.
 LeasePlan follows a risk based approach along the lines of the compliance cycle, i.e. identifying risks, assessing risks and making, explaining, monitoring and enforcing rules.

-The independence of the Group's compliance officers is embedded in the charter as well as their reporting lines.
-Twice per year the Group Compliance Officer provides updates on compliance matters to the meeting of the Managing Board.
+The independence of the Group's compliance officers is embedded in the Compliance Charter as well as their reporting lines.
+Twice per year the Group Compliance Officer provides updates on compliance matters to the meeting of the Managing Board and quarterly for a number of key Legal and Compliance risks.
 Annually, compliance topics are discussed with all Managing Directors of Group companies during regionally held meetings.
 In addition to the informative reporting to senior management within LeasePlan, major risks and incidents related to compliance are discussed with the Chief Executive Officer on a quarterly basis and, if required, on an incidental basis.
-On an annual basis the Group Compliance Officer presents a report regarding compliance to the Supervisory Board.
+On an annual basis the Group Compliance Officer presents a report regarding compliance to the Audit Committee of the Supervisory Board.

-The basis for mitigating compliance risk is formed by the Group's compliance charter and compliance risk management framework, as well as the compliance risk policy, which are applicable to all LeasePlan Group companies.
 The Code of Conduct reflects the values and behaviours that apply within the organisation.
 The Code of Conduct adds to the aforementioned basis by ensuring ethical behaviour in the broadest sense, including corporate responsibility in doing business and customer focus.

 Furthermore, the corporate compliance function ensures that developments in regulations are captured in new or existing Group policies if necessary.
 After formal approval by LeasePlan's Managing Board, these policies are announced to the Group companies and their compliance officers.

-Each Group company performs an annual compliance risk assessment.
-All Group companies report on this assessment in their yearly compliance reports to the Group Compliance Officer.
+Each entity performs an annual compliance risk assessment.
+All entities report on this assessment in their yearly compliance reports to the Group Compliance Officer.
 Those local compliance risk assessments also contribute to the insight into the adequacy of the legal and compliance risk management organisation.
 Furthermore, identified risks are taken into consideration for inclusion in the Compliance Annual Plan.
-The compliance risk management framework is intended to further guide the Group companies in performing these risk self-assessments.
+The compliance risk management framework is intended to further guide the entities in performing these risk self-assessments.

 In addition, an annual global Integrity Survey was introduced in 2011.
 This global survey helps the Group in measuring the perceived level of integrity that exists in all parts of the business.
 Its outcome supports the Group to further steer values and integrity and to enhance awareness of compliance risks.